2016 Men's International Festival of Hockey

 The 2016 Men's International Festival of Hockey was a field hockey tournament held in Victoria, Australia.
-The tournament was held between 23–30 November in the Victorian cities, Melbourne and Bendigo.
+The tournament was held between 23 and 30 November in the Victorian cities, Melbourne and Bendigo.
 A total of four teams competed in the tournament.

 Australia won the tournament for the first time by defeating New Zealand 3–1 in the final.
 India won the bronze medal by defeating Malaysia 4–1 in the third and fourth playoff.

 All times are local (UTC+10:00).

 Results

 Melbourne

 The first phase of the tournament was a 4 team tournament at the State Netball and Hockey Centre in Melbourne.